thom1606/ShareBox/README.md

 2. ~~Drag & drop files to create new boxes.~~
 3. ~~Adding files to the box that is currently being created (so you can select more files from different folders, etc.).~~
 4. File previews for the download page (starting with images).
-5. Pay-as-you-go subscription option.
-For users who need more than 250 GB per month, I want to help by giving the option to pay per GB after the initial 250 GB has been reached.
+5. ~~Pay-as-you-go subscription option.
+For users who need more than 250 GB per month, I want to help by giving the option to pay per GB after the initial 250 GB has been reached.~~
+6. The ability to cancel an upload.